danbz/aesthetic-programming/1-gettingstarted/Readme.md

 ## 1.4.1 Mini_Exervise[1]: Think About My First Program
 **Objective:**
-- To learn the basic setup, including writing code with a code editor, running code with a web browser, independent study of code syntax, uploading files on gitlab, creating a readme file, etc.
+- To learn the basic setup, including writing code with a code editor, running code with a web browser, independent study of code syntax, creating a readme file, etc.
 - To reflect upon the process of coding

 **To get some additional inspiration here:**